-- (a) Public Access. - (1) The OTSD shall, unless in their opinion there are good reasons to the contrary, cause the Investigator-in-charge's report to be made public, wholly or in part, in such manner as they think appropriate. - (2) In the interest of accident prevention, the OTSD shall release the Final Report as soon as possible, within twelve months of the date of the occurrence. - (b) Format.
-ICAO Annex 13, Appendix should be used for the format of the Final Report (see Appendix A, para 4, to CAR 13.215).
+- (a) Public Access. - (1) The OTSB shall, unless in their opinion there are good reasons to the contrary, cause the Investigator-in-charge's report to be made public, wholly or in part, in such manner as they think appropriate. - (2) In the interest of accident prevention, the OTSB shall make the Final Report publicly available as soon as possible and, if possible, within twelve months of the date of the occurrence.
+Making a Final Report publicly available can be achieved by posting the Final Report on the Internet, and does not necessarily require a hard-copy publication of the Final Report. - (3) If the report cannot be made publicly available within twelve months, OTSB shall make an interim statement publicly available on each anniversary of the occurrence, detailing the progress of the investigation and any safety issues raised. - (b) Format.
+ICAO Annex 13, Appendix A shall be used for the format of the Final Report (see Appendix A, para B, to CAR 13.215).